Italian occupation of Corsica

-The Italian occupation of Corsica refers to the military (and administrative) occupation by the Kingdom of Italy of the French island of Corsica during the Second World War, from November 1942 to September 1943.
+The Kingdom of Italy occupied the French island of Corsica during the Second World War, from November 1942 to September 1943.
 After an initial period of increased control over the island, by early spring 1943 the Maquis had begun to occupy the hinterland.
 In the aftermath of the Armistice of Cassibile, the Italian capitulation to the Allies, the Germans evacuated Sardinia via Corsica and occupied the island with the support of Italian units who had defected to them.
 Italian troops under Giovanni Magli, the Maquis and Free French Forces joined forces against the Germans and liberated the island.

 Background

 Operation Torch

 On 8 November 1942, the Western Allies landed in North Africa in Operation Torch.
 The Germans implemented a contingency plan, Case Anton to occupy Zone Libre, the part of France not occupied in 1940.
 The plan included Operazione C2 (11 November) the Italian occupation of the French island of Corsica and mainland France up to the Rhone.
 The Italian occupation of Corsica had been strongly promoted by Italian irredentism by the Fascist regime.